sofascore/purgatory-bundle/README.md

 }
 ```

-When we send request on an endpoint for first time, reverse proxy saves the response and serves the same response until
+When a request is sent to an endpoint for first time, reverse proxy saves the response and serves the same response until
 it expires (1 hour in this example).
-If the state of an entity changes in the meantime, content on our website stays the
+If the state of an entity changes in the meantime, content on the website stays the
 same until cache expires.

 Purgatory has an annotation which defines rules for cache invalidation when a state of an object changes.